Birkbeck/sdp23-coursework-StAnthony1/README.md

 6. After you finish writing a subclass for an SML instruction (except for `add`), you will have to add code to the method `Translator.instruction` to translate that instruction.
 The existing code for translating `add` should help you with this.
+   Update: Translator.getInstruction - should have been referenced here, too.

 7. There are also a few places in the code with TODO: labels - follow the instructions to improve the provided code (or implement missing methods as required).